How to plan a milestone birthday party event

 1. Decide on and book the venue early

-2. Make a list of what you have, and what you'll need to hire
+2. Understand what you already have and what you’ll need